jkubis96/JBioSeqTools/README.md

     # if the user wants to not provide any linkers between the transcript sequences, provide an empty string '' for each pair of transcripts where the user wants to avoid linker; empty strings '' provide inside the list ['']
     # sequence orientation 5' ---> 3' - sense
     'linkers_sequences':[''],
-    # REQUIRED if transcript sequence occure, if not empty string ''!
+    # REQUIRED if transcript sequence occures, if not empty string ''!
     # names of provided linkers
     # if the number of transcript sequences is equal 1 then provide empty list []
     # if the user wants to not provide any linkers between the transcript sequences, provide an empty string '' for each pair of transcripts where the user wants to avoid linker; empty strings '' provide inside the list ['']